SanketBhadange/github_guide/README.md

 Github Guide Remote And Local with Commands
 Steps are below

+Some basic commands-

+1.git status (to chech status)
+2.clear (to clear terminal)
+3.cd name (to get into folder change directory eg cd imdb) 4.cd .. (to get out of folder)

 local to remote :

 1. git init     (initialise git repo)
 2. git add .
 3. git commit -m "any messege"